ottok/debcraft/README.md

 using Bash scripting helps keep the code base small and lean compared to using a proper programming language to run tens of subshells.
-If the limitations of Bash (e.g. lack of proper testing framework, limited control of output with merely ANSI codes, overly simplistic error handling etc) starts to feel limiting, parts of this tool might be rewritten in a fast to develop language like Python, Mojo, Nim, Zig or Rust.
+If the limitations of Bash (e.g. lack of proper testing framework, limited control of output with merely ANSI codes, overly simplistic error handling etc) start to feel limiting, parts of this tool might be rewritten in a fast to develop language like Python, Mojo, Nim, Zig or Rust.